 Then Jordan, one of the newer people to our group, jumped in.

 “And they must never trust Tor nodes.
 I’m convinced that the feds run most of them.”

 “Of that I’m sure,” I added.
-“Several years ago – right about the time they went after Silk Road – the number of Tor nodes doubled in a month.
+“Right about the time they went after Silk Road – the number of Tor nodes doubled in a month.
 That’s when the feds ramped up their search techniques.
-For a one-time in and out, Tor is probably okay, but to run an ongoing service is asking for trouble.
 If you get big enough for them to focus on you, they will find you.”

-Then Jordan, with surprising elegance for a young man, turned to address Esther and Johnny together.
-“If you want to set it up, just bring a laptop to one of these lunches and I’ll help; the new version still requires configuration.
-They’ll make it smoother eventually, but you shouldn’t wait for that.”
+Jordan added that he thought another method was better, some discussion followed, and then Jordan, with surprising elegance for a young man, turned to address Esther and Johnny together.
+“If you want to set it up, just bring a laptop to one of these lunches and I’ll help; it still requires configuration.
+They’ll make it smoother eventually, but you shouldn’t wait for it.”